Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882.

-Uh, you know, up in Minnesota, let me fill you in on what's going on because it is very, very crucial.
+You know, up in Minnesota, let me fill you in on what's going on because it is very, very crucial.

-They've got Susan Collins, uh, they've got Olympia Snow.
+They've got Olympia Snow.

-They may have Lamar Alexander with what he's been talking about moderation in the Republican Party.
+They may have Lamar Alexander with what he's been talking about, moderation in the Republican Party.

-Basically, they don't need sixty-one.
+Basically, they don't need 61.

-Oh, you can't you can't uh filibuster a judicial appointment.
+Oh, you can't filibuster a judicial appointment.

-Hasn't been done since Abe Fortis.
+Hasn't been done since Abe Fortas.

 They need to say, no, we're not going to allow this.